How to Prepare for Remote Investment Banking Internships?

 Staffed on a Deal?
 The Next Step

-Let’s say that you are actually staffed on a project, immediately begin some form of preparation.
+Let’s say that you are actually staffed on a project, and immediately begin some form of preparation.

 For example, reach out to the project team and ask to get on a call with the analyst or associate.
 If possible, ask for materials you can go through by yourself and make sure you can get the proper IT access as soon as possible.